Have you wondered how much you should charge for your freelance writing rates?

-Freelance Tip: Don’t make the mistake of basing your hourly rate on your past salary as an in-house employee.
-In my case, I was making over six figures in my career but had zero formal writing experience so that just wouldn’t work.
+Freelance Writer Tip: Don’t make the mistake of basing your hourly rate on your past salary as an in-house employee in the 9-5 world.
+In my case, I was making over six figures in my career but had zero formal writing experience so that just wouldn’t work as a beginner.

-On the other hand, you’ll become a starving writer if you’re not careful with pricing.
+On the other hand, you’ll become a starving freelance writer if you’re not careful with pricing yourself too low.
 Remember, as a freelancer you are responsible for your own insurance (if full-time) and taxes, therefore, you’ll need to charge more as well.

 2. Charge Per Word